 Castanea dentata X mollissima

-Dunstan Chestnuts™ begin to bear at only 3-5 years of age of the tree, care and climate they receive.
+Dunstan Chestnuts™ can produce nuts in only 3-5 years of age depending on care and climate.
 Trees planted in colder regions such as USDA zone 5, may bear between 5-7 years of age.
 The best location is a south slope, with good air and water drainage – avoid frost pockets.
 A sheltered north-facing slope protected from drying winds and low sun of winter may be better for cold windy sites..
 They produce heavy annual crops (never skipping a year like oaks) of very large, sweet tasting (no tannin) nuts that average 20-35/lb in size, and can produce 20 lbs/tree after only 10 years, and as much as 50-100 lbs/tree at maturity.
 They are easy to grow and thrive in a variety of locations.
+Cold hardy to USDA plant zones 5-9, require a minimum 300 chill hours for the chestnuts to ripen.
+Make sure your area is receiving the minimum needed chill hours.

 |Height||40 - 60'|